 Manager of Programs and Outreach

 As HILT’s Manager of Programs and Outreach, Melissa performs a variety of specialized and administrative functions to increase the initiative’s visibility and cross-school collaborations through the development and distribution of information and materials.
+She currently manages the Teaching and Learning Consortium (TLC), VPAL’s Into Practice e-letter, and the annual conference, among other programs.

 Prior to joining HILT in September of 2015, she worked in the Controller’s Office at New England Law | Boston for seven years.
 Melissa earned her M.B.A. with a dual concentration in Public & Nonprofit Management and Leadership & Organizational Transformation at the Boston University Questrom School of Business.
 She received a B.A. in English Literature with a minor in Political Science from the University of Maine at Farmington.